ekamperi/ekamperi.github.io/_posts/2020-08-21-benford-law-covid19-conspiracy-theories.md

  <img style="width: 75%; height: 75%" src="{{ site.url }}/images/the_accountant.png" alt="Benford law in The Accountant movie">
 </p>

-Benford's law also called the law of "irregular numbers" or law of "the first digit", is an observation about how often different numbers appear as digits in real numbers.
+Benford's law, also called the law of "irregular numbers" or law of "the first digit", is an observation about how often different numbers appear as digits in real numbers.
 The law states that in many cases (but not all!) when we have lists of numbers produced by a natural process (e.g., number of coronavirus infections 😉), the most significant digit is likely to be small.